CtrlK

 Progressive Disclosure

-Content is organized with clear sections (Overview, When to Use, Prerequisites, Steps, Expected Output), but everything is inline with no references to external files for detailed content like detection rules, example reports, or MITRE mapping tables that would benefit from separate files.
+The content has some structural organization with clear section headers (Overview, When to Use, Prerequisites, Steps, Expected Output), but everything is inline with no references to external files for detailed content like example reports, detection scripts, or MITRE mapping tables that would clearly benefit from separate files.

 2 / 3